KucingLaut/Astro-Blog/src/pages/posts/first-post-and-first-website.md

 # What can we expect from this blog?

 I plan to write things that too long and complex to write to Twitter.
 Maybe something like small or big trips I made that is interesting, foods that I found interesting, things I found interesting, software engineering stuff (including what I work with at office or outside office), rants, anything.
 I hope to update here at least once a month.
+I am also going to add few elements here and there, so expect some changes in UI.

 # What's happening now?